artsus4/hakchi2-wiki/FAQ.md

 I made it.
 Just enable this hack in menu and sync.

-**Q: Can I use save states on added games?**
+**Q: Can I use save-states on added games?**

 A: Yes, you can.
 Battery backed games can use their internal saves too.
-Note that saves are stored on writable partition along with other save states.
-When you delete a game, all save states remains in the memory.
+Note that saves are stored on writable partition along with other save-states.
+When you delete a game, all save-states remains in the memory.
 You can delete them at once using factory reset.
 But they take only few kilobytes.

 **Q: Your english is awful!
 Can we do something about it?**